-During the grinding, the heat is generated which activates enzymes such as endonuclease and exonucleases which cleaves our DNA into small pieces.
+During the grinding, the heat is generated which activates enzymes such as endonuclease and exonucleases.
+These enzymes cleave our DNA into small pieces.

 Adding liquid nitrogen prevents the enzymatic reaction.
 Also, the liquid nitrogen froze the tissue and helps in making a fine powder of the tissue.

 Liquid nitrogen helps in making the homogeneous mixture of the tissue.
 It instantly froze the tissue to the point where it becomes ash.